mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

        ...
        ...

-In this particular escrow example, the actions are closely related to the operations of the dApp server side support.
-We can ``Start``, ``Resolve`` or ``Cancel``, the start encodes the complete information for creating an escrow.
-The resolve and the cancel are very similar.
-In fact, it is  important to notice that the ``rWallet`` field is the receiver wallet, and the sender wallet information that is the one which can perform the cancel operation is inside the ``ExchangeInfo``.
+In our example, the actions are closely related to the off-chain endpoints we offer to the users as operations, but in other examples it could be different.
+``Start`` action encodes the complete information for creating an escrow.
+``Resolve`` and ``Cancel`` are very similar and contains the information needed for resolving or canceling an escrow.
+It is  important to notice that the ``rWallet`` field is the receiver wallet, and the sender wallet information that is the one which can perform the cancel operation is inside the ``ExchangeInfo``.
 This decision can be a little confusing at first, but it simplifies the implementation.

-For these actions we implement a function for randomly generate them.
+Then, we implement a function for randomly generate sequence of actions

 .. code:: Haskell